 Compare real life products with the advertising image.
-A McDonalds burger in real life often looks quite different from the one you see in an ad- have a look at this YouTube video.
+A burger in real life often looks quite different from the one you see in an ad -have a look at this YouTube video sharing some food-styling tricks.

 THIS RESOURCE IS PRODUCED AS PART OF A PROJECT